 - Use ENERGY STAR water efficient appliances and plumbing fixtures.
-Big water users are toilets, washing machines, showers, faucets, and dishwashers. - Check for water leaks. - Keep cold water in the fridge so you don't have to run the faucet. - Turn off the faucet when brushing teeth or shaving. - Limit shower time.
+Big water users are toilets, washing machines, showers, faucets, and dishwashers. - · Check for water leaks. - Keep cold water in the fridge so you don't have to run the faucet. - Turn off the faucet when brushing teeth or shaving.